joasarro2200/HealthCare-App/README.md

 ## Set up and run

+-Add an `.env` file.
+There is an `.env.example` with the values used for this demo.
+Use those.

 -Build the images: docker-compose build (maybe you need sudo)

 -Run app: docker-compose up (maybe you need sudo)